And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 It's infuriating.

-We are you know, but you're you're right.
+We are, you know, but you're right.

-We are, people like you, are considered a greater threat to the country than this clown that almost blew up Times Square.
+We are, people like you are considered a greater threat to the country than this clown that almost blew up Times Square.

 Look at how willing to bend over backwards they are to cast this guy as a family man from Connecticut.